ElCapor/bloxlib-examples/README.md

 ## Instance class
+### What is an Instance ?
+#### Roblox Engineers made a base class named instance that represents every game object.
+Every object in game an instance that have properties and functions in common.

 `Instance(Address : int)` Specifies an instance in memory, returns an instance with address set to 0 when called without arguments.
 Arguments : Address representing the memory address of the instance